Starignus/PythonPractise/Chapter_2_RPi/RPi_GPIO.md

 <img src="../img/Pi_pin_header_numbers.png" alt="pin" width="500">
 </p>

 This table shows that the RPi not only gives you access to the bi-directional I/O pins, but also [Serial (UART)](https://learn.sparkfun.com/tutorials/serial-communication), [I2C](https://learn.sparkfun.com/tutorials/i2c), [SPI](https://learn.sparkfun.com/tutorials/serial-peripheral-interface-spi), and even some Pulse width modulation ([PWM](https://learn.sparkfun.com/tutorials/pulse-width-modulation) — “analog output”).

+There is a useful online guide for finding the assignment and numbering of each pin, along with other guides, that you may find useful at: [pinout.xyz](pinout.xyz)

 ##### Analog vs. Digital